margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 ## Week of February 15, 2020 - 'Mind' - Inspiring Passages ##

+* God's thoughts towards His people

+"...I know the thoughts that I think toward you, says the Lord, thoughts of peace and not of evil to give you a future and a hope"

+* the Covenant, the House of Israel

+"I will put my laws into their mind, and write them in their hearts: and I will be to them a God, and they shall be to me a people:"

+* everyone shall know God, and the heavens declare God's glory, his handiwork

+"Day unto day uttereth speech, and night unto night sheweth knowledge."

+* God's work through all the earth, to the end of the world

+* God's law, perfect, makes wise the simple

+"The statutes of the Lord are right, rejoicing the heart: the commandment of the Lord is pure, enlightening the eyes."

+* God is my strength and redeemer

+"Let the words of my mouth, and the meditation of my heart, be acceptable in thy sight, O Lord, my strength, and my redeemer."
+"The Lord will give strength unto his people; the Lord will bless his people with peace."

+* There is none else beside God

+"I am the Lord, and there is none else, there is no God beside me: I girded thee, though thou hast not known me: "

+* From the heavens to the Earth

+"Drop down ye heavens, from above, and let the skies pour down righteousness: let the earth open, and let them bring forth salvation, and let righteousness spring up together; I the Lord have created it."
+"all the ends of the earth: for I am one God, and there is none else."

+* I AM THAT I AM

+"I AM.
+God; incorporeal and eternal Mind; divine Principle; the only Ego"

+* God and the Scriptures

+"your faith should not stand in the wisdom of men, but in the power of God"

+* One Language

+"the whole earth was of one language, and of one speech" "Behold, the people is one, and they have all one language" "their languages"

+* Approve thyself unto God

+"Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.
+But shun profane and vain babblings: for they will increase unto more ungodliness."

+"follow righteousness, faith, charity, peace, with them that call ont he Lord out of a pure heart."

+* one Mind, infinite

+* Babel. self-destroying error; a kingdom divided against itself; material knowledge; the higher false knowledge

+"The world would collapse without Mind, without the intelligence which holds the winds in its graps.
+Neither philosophy nor skepticism can hinder the march of the Science, which reveals the supremacy of Mind.
+The immanent sense of Mind-power enhances the glory of Mind."

+* Mind, the grand creator, no power, derived from Mind

+"If Mind was first chronologically, is first potentially, and msut be first eternally, then give to Mind the glory, honor, dominion, and power everlastingly due its holy name."

+* Paul, Athens

+"God that made the world and all things therein, seeing that he is Lord of heaven and earth, dwelleth not in temples made with hands; Neither is worshipped with men's hands, as though he needed any thing, seeing he giveth to all life, and breath, and all things:"

+* living and moving and having being in God

+"For in him we live, and move, and have our being in God"

+* The Divine Nature, what we worship

+* Thoughts Unspoken

+"Thoughts unspoken are not unknown to the divine Mind.
+Desire is prayer; and no loss can occur from trusting God with our desires, that they may be moulded and exalted before they take form in words and in deeds."

+* Wisdom from above - peaceful, gentle, merciful, good, without partiality, without hypocrisy

+"the wisdom that is from above is first pure then peaceable, gentle, and easy to be entrated, full of emrcy and good fruits, without partiality, and without hypocrisy.
+And the fruit of righteousness is sown in peace of them that make peace."

+* spiritual mindedness

+"to be spiritually minded is life and peace."

+* the righteous, the wise, the hand of God

+"Wisdom is better than strength"

+* Mind, governing all

+"God is not separate from the wisdom He bestows."

+"Mind, supreme over all its formations and governing them all, is the central sun of its own systems of ideas, the ife and light of all its own vast creation; and man is tributary to divine Mind."

+* History of our Country, the Might of Mind

+"right thinking"

+"the universal welfare"

+"divinely inspired"

+"Such intuitions reveal whatever constitutes and perpetuates harmony, enabling one to do good, but not evil.
+You will reach the perfect Science of healing when you are able to read the human mind after this manner and discern the error you would destroy."

+* all is Mind, mental causation, truth of being

+* Eternal Harmony, Calm and Exalted

+"Throughs divine Science, Spirit, God, unites understanding to eternal harmony.
+The calm and exalted thought or spiritual apprehension is at peace."

+* God is there to help us, always, God is always there

+"For I the Lord thy God will hold thy right hand, saying unto thee, Fear not; I will help thee."

+* Strength

+"in quietness and in confidence shall be your strength"

+* the Real senses, emanating from Divine Mind

+"According to Christian Science, the only real senses of man are spiritual, emanating from divine Mind.
+Thought passes from God to man, but neither sensation nor report goes from material body to Mind.
+The intercommunication is always from God to His idea, man."

+* Disease, no intelligence

+"Disease has no intelligence to declare itself something and announce its name.
+Mortal mind alone sentences itself.
+Therefore make your own terms with sickness, and be just to yourself and to others."

+* Filled with the Holy Ghost

+"this contradicts fear, and sickness"
+"Faith shall make thee whole"
+"it is the Holy Ghost that allows us to demonstrate"

+* Mind, the only I, Us

 ## Week of February 8, 2020 - 'Soul' - Inspiring Passages ##

 * Remember the Lord